 Nelson based artist Tania Bostock creates mixed media paintings with unique surface textures that are expertly achieved through the careful layering of paint.
 Tania's paintings often expose the life cycle of man-made objects such as rusted metal or weathered structures.

-Tania Bostock has won awards for her painting including a Finalist at the Christchurch Art Show Awards and the Guilded Edge Paramount Art Award.
+Tania Bostock has won awards for her painting including being named a Finalist at the Christchurch Art Show Awards and the Guilded Edge Paramount Art Award.

 "For me painting is emotive, and a great deal of time and thought goes into each creation.
 I create paintings that are strong, deliberately imperfect, and beautiful."- Tania Bostock